The Growing Gap: Gender Pay Equity, Meaningful Work, and Wealth during COVID-19

 These solutions provide a guide for policymakers and change-makers to center women in recovery efforts by ensuring immediate relief and long-term economic reforms, including support for caregiving and strong workplace protections and benefits.
 Browse the resources below to learn more.

-Sloan Gingg (she/her) is the Director of Communications and Strategic Outreach at IP3, and a contributing editor at Community Commons.
+Sloan Gingg, MP (she/her) is the Director of Communications and Strategic Outreach at IP3, and a contributing editor at Community Commons.